pingidentity/pingidentity-devops-getting-started/01-docker-stacks/README.md

 For example, `./start-stack.sh fullstack.yaml`

-When done with the stack, run `./cleanup-stack.sh [stack name]` to clean up your environment.
+When finished with the stack, run `./cleanup-stack.sh [stack name]` to clean up your environment.

 ## Yaml Files
 * `basic1.yaml` - Deploy PingDirectory in a stack